pleabargain/EnglishHelpsYourCareer/english_questions_modals_and_auxillaries.md

 # if
-- If I pass my yachting exam this spring, I will go sailing in the summer.
+- If you pass your yachting exam this spring, will you go sailing in the summer?

 # is
 - Is analysis important for the success of the project?
+- Is it still functioning?

 # may